ricardobranco777/mkpasswd/README.md

   -R ROUNDS, --rounds ROUNDS
                         Use the specified number of rounds -S SALT, --salt SALT  Use the string as salt
+  -P PASSWORD_FD, --password-fd PASSWORD_FD
+                        Read the password from the specified file descriptor -s STDIN, --stdin STDIN
+                        like --password-fd=0
 ```